Variables in pipelines

 Variable Description

-${{CF_PULL_REQUEST_HEAD_BRANCH}} the head branch of the PR (the branch that we want to merge to master)
+${{CF_PULL_REQUEST_HEAD_BRANCH}} The head branch of the PR, which is the branch to be merged to master.

-${{CF_PULL_REQUEST_MERGED_COMMIT_SHA}} the commit SHA on the base branch after the pull request was merged (in most cases it will be master)
+${{CF_PULL_REQUEST_MERGED_COMMIT_SHA}} The commit SHA on the base branch after the PR was merged.
+In most cases it will be the master.

-${{CF_PULL_REQUEST_HEAD_COMMIT_SHA}} the commit SHA on the head branch (the branch that we want to push)
+${{CF_PULL_REQUEST_HEAD_COMMIT_SHA}} The commit SHA on the head branch, which is the branch to push to master.

 Gerrit changeId & change message variables